Welcome to Munich, ARMY ♥

 If the concert matters to you, make the arrival plan strong enough to survive one small delay.

-Fröttmaning is the key station for Allianz Arena.
+MVG describes U6 to Fröttmaning as the fastest and easiest way to reach the stadium, followed by an approximately 15 minute walk to the arena.
 On concert day, many fans from different parts of the city will flow into the U6 line.
 That means the U6 is not just transport.
 It becomes the beginning of the stadium crowd.

-If you start near Marienplatz, Odeonsplatz, Sendlinger Tor, or Münchner Freiheit, you can reach the U6 directly or with a simple transfer.
+If you start near Marienplatz, Odeonsplatz, Sendlinger Tor, or Münchner Freiheit, you can usually reach the U6 directly or with a simple transfer.
 From Hauptbahnhof or Ostbahnhof, the usual route is to connect through the S-Bahn toward Marienplatz, then take U6 north.
-As a general orientation, the U6 ride from Marienplatz to Fröttmaning takes about 16 minutes, but your real route should be checked in MVGO, MVV, or DB Navigator on the concert day.
+The exact route can change because of construction, event operation, and crowd control, so check MVGO, MVV, or DB Navigator on the actual concert day.

 Fröttmaning is still the key station for Allianz Arena.
 But if you are staying around Goetheplatz, Poccistraße, Implerstraße, Harras, Westpark, Partnachplatz, Thalkirchen, or another southern U3/U6 area, reaching the northbound U6 may require a detour or replacement bus.

+MVG also warns that the return from Fröttmaning may move in controlled waves after Allianz Arena concerts.
 Do not plan your concert route from an old U-Bahn map or screenshot.
 Check MVGO on the concert day itself, and add a buffer.
-For the broader transport update, see Getting Around Munich by Public Transport.

 Fröttmaning U6 station looks calm on a quiet day.
 On BTS concert day, the same place can feel completely different.
 Christian Denis Mueller (Chrissy85) / Wikimedia Commons / CC BY-SA 2.5.